ovaisq/interview_code_challanges/time_zone_converter/README.md

 ## Description
 This Python application provides functions to convert times between various time zones, specifically Pacific Standard Time (PST), Indian Standard Time (IST), and Central Standard Time (CST).

+You can edit the fields and enter a time in your desired time zone, hit tab or ENTER; the application will automatically convert it to other specified time zones.

 ![UI](time_zone_converter.png)

 ## Installation